(Recently) Software Engineer @ Google Silicon

 Fedora for being having all the consumer applications immediately ready.

 If the webpages look inconsistent (e.g., the navbar is different between pages), this is likely due to caching by the Fastly CDN.
 Sit tight for a few minutes or (for the impatient) add a query parameter.
-There shouldn't be any other errors except 404, since everything is static.
-(This is not true of the
+There shouldn't be any server errors except 404, since everything is static.

 If in doubt, feel free to contact me.